Abbreviations : Report Help

 Virus particles sediment at 800–1000 S in sucrose gradients and the buoyant density of virions is 1.18 g cm−3 in isopycnic sucrose gradients (Goodin and Jackson 2002).

-The negative-sense, single-stranded RNA genome is non-segmented, 12.0–14.0 kb in length.
+The negative-sense, single-stranded RNA genome of 12.0–14.0 kb is unsegmented.
 Six to seven mRNAs, one for each of the encoded proteins identified in infected plants.

 N, P, M, G and L represent the five canonical rhabdovirus structural proteins.
 Sonchus yellow net virus (SYNV) P and rice yellow stunt virus (RYSV) P6 have RNA silencing suppressor activity (Jackson et al., 2005, Guo et al., 2013).
 The RYSV P3 protein has been shown to have cell-to-cell movement activity in a heterologous virus trans-complementation assay (Huang et al., 2005).
 The SYNV P3 protein has been shown by reverse genetics to facilitate cell-to-cell movement between plant cells (Wang et al., 2015); the P3 protein of other nucleorhabdoviruses and the Y proteins of potato yellow dwarf virus (PYDV) and eggplant mottled dwarf virus (EMDV) are thought to be movement proteins (Jackson et al., 2005, Bandyopadhyay et al., 2010, Pappi et al., 2013).